About This Listing

 - Cabin not child proofed.
 No kids under 12.
 Infants not walking accepted.

 - I change sheets upon checkout.
 Don't make beds.
-Big help to strip sheets.
+It's a big help to strip sheets.

 -Cook top & counters are *very* easily scratched.
 EZ instructions on their care in manual in kitchen.